Graph Attention Reinforcement Learning for Multicast Routing and Age-Optimal Scheduling: Conclusions

 \subsection{Proof of Theorem \ref{Theorem: Convergence Theorem}}

-We consider a model consisting of GAT layers and linear layers.
-Denote $\mathbf{H}^*$ as the fixed point of GAT, we can view the output of GAT as a new representation of the network state.
+We consider a model consisting of NGAT layers and linear layers.
+Denote $\mathbf{H}^*$ as the fixed point of an NGAT, we can view the output as a new representation of the network state.
 For simplicity, let $s=\mathbf{H}^*$ denote the new state.
 We can then analyze the linear part of the heads.
 Let $\bm{\theta}$ and $\bm{\omega}$ be the parameters of the actor and the critic, respectively.
 We first introduce some assumptions as follows. \begin{Assumption} Suppose all reward functions $r$ and the parameterized policy $\pi_{\bm{\theta}}$ satisfy the following conditions:\\ (a) $r$ is bounded, i.e.:

 (b) $\nabla\log\pi_{\bm{\theta}}(a|s)$ is $L_\theta$-Lipschitz and bounded \footnote{The gradient of the policy is bounded by the gradient clipping technique.}, i.e.:

 where $L_{\bm{\theta}}, B_{\bm{\theta}}$ are constants. \end{Assumption} \begin{Assumption} Suppose the critic satisfies the following condition: \\ (a) The critic can be represented by a linear function $V_{\bm\omega}(s)=\phi(s)^\top\bm\omega$, where $\phi(s)$ is the feature vector of state $s$ and $\bm\omega$ is the parameter of the critic. \\ (b) The feature mapping $\phi(s)$ has a bounded norm $|\phi(s)| \leq 1$. \\ (c) $V_{\bm{\omega}}(s)$ is bounded, i.e.: $|V_{\bm{\omega}}(s)| \leq B_{\bm{\omega}}$, where $B_{\bm{\omega}}$ is a constant. \end{Assumption} The assumption \ref{Assumptions of Critic} holds due to the contraction mapping of the GAT.
 For the objective function $J(\bm{\theta})$, we have $|J(\bm{\theta})|<\frac{R}{1-\gamma}$.
 As Assumption \ref{Assumptions of Critic} states, we can obtain an approximated advantage value function $\hat A_t(s_t, a_t)=r(s_t, a_t)-V_{\bm\omega}(s_t)$, where $\bm\omega$ is the parameter of the critic.
 Then the gradient of $J(\bm{\theta})$ can be approximated by: